LetsDNS/letsdns/docs/source/config.rst

   - dane-tlsa

     Create DANE TLSA records using the DNS Update protocol (see `RFC 2136`_).
+    If your nameserver is running on the same machine as LetsDNS, or if it is accessible over a network connection, using this action is usually the most convenient way to publish DNS records.

   - dynamic:*module.containing.YourActionClass*

     Import and execute a `dynamic action`_ at runtime.
+Unless you are faced with an untypical or advanced use case, you probably won't need this.

   - hetzner-tlsa

     Create DANE TLSA records using the `Hetzner DNS API`_.
+This action requires an API token for write access.

   - nsupdate-stdout